MartianTribe/iosjazzytest/pull_request_template.md

 - [ ] if the adapter is for PBJS or PBS?
 - [ ] a table for the adapter parameters?
 - [ ] an example?
 (Not required)

+---
+**NOTE**

+The title and if the adapter is built for PBJS or PBS is set in the header entities.

+---

+If you have questions on submitting your adapter revidew our documentation [here](https://docs.prebid.org/dev-docs/bidder-adaptor.html#submitting-your-adapter)

 <h4>Doc Improvements</h4>